MISTLab/dronela/README.md

 DRONELA Simulator
 ===============
-For building dronela on linux please follow carla steps however use https://github.com/MISTLab/dronela.git instead of carla's git directory.
+For building Dronela on linux please follow carla steps however use https://github.com/MISTLab/dronela.git instead of carla's git directory.

 Finally after make launch command, when the CarlaUE4 Editor is executed for the first time, in the content browser sub-window navigate to /Content/Carla/Blueprints/Game and open CarlaGameMode.uasset.
 In the Carla game mode tab, section actor factories add an element and select DroneFactory.